lezaz/lezaz/aricolor.md

 $hsl = $color->toCSS( 'hsl' );
 // Get HSLA color
 $hsla = $color->toCSS( 'hsla' );
 ```

 ### Color sanitization:

-All colors are sanitized so you could easily write a proxy function that will always return a sanitized color like this:
+All colors are sanitized inside the class so you could easily write a proxy function that will always return a sanitized color like this:

 ```php
 /**
  * Sanitizes a CSS color.